kingluddite/web-dev-notes/workflow/git.md

 ## Some Useful GIT commands

+### How to I grab remote branches?

+Let's have a chat about this because it's kind of strange.
+So you have remote branches on your origin repo.
+If you use 'git pull' it will pull down that branch but if you type `git branch` you will not see it.

+To see all remote branches you use `git branch -a`

+With the latest version of git, you can use `git fetch` to grab the remote branches and then you can check into that branch with `git checkout [branch name]`

+If you have an older version of git, you'll need to update or use the older syntax.
 ### Stash
 When you want to pull down the latest changes but you are in the middle of working on something.
 You can temporarily `stash` them with: